DenuvoVortex/.github/README.md

 ## 👋 Welcome

-Denuvo Vortex is an open community for people passionate about game tooling, DRM research, and reverse engineering.
-Whether you're here to use our tools, contribute code, or just hang out and talk shop — you're welcome here.
+Denuvo Vortex is a community centered around game activations.
+We offer a reliable, friendly space where members can get their games activated and get help when things don't go as expected.
+Beyond activations, we're also home to developers and reverse engineers who build tooling around Steam, Denuvo, and related platforms.

-We build practical, community-driven software with a focus on quality and usability.
-Our tools are developed in the open and shaped by feedback from the people who use them.
+Whether you're here to get a game activated, contribute to our open-source tools, or just hang out and talk shop — you're welcome here.

 ---